 - Location: Calle Andromeda Ote, Tulum Centro

-TÚ is tucked away off a perpendicular street in Tulum Town, away from the crowds on Calle Centauro.
+TÚ is tucked away off a perpendicular street in Tulum Pueblo, away from the crowds on Calle Centauro.

-It is the perfect place for creative tacos or vegan snacks, but its character truly comes alive in the evening when its cozy lamps and table candles illuminate the polished concrete walls and minimalist decor.
-We went here one evening as a last hoorah when my sister was in town and it was one of the best food experiences we’ve had in Tulum so far.
+We went here one evening as a last hoorah when my sister was in town, and it was one of the best food experiences we’ve had in Tulum.

-Everything from the attentive service and the laid-back seating, to the unique cocktails and earth-inspired food, sets the mood just right.
+Everything, from the attentive service and laid-back seating to the unique cocktails and earthy food, sets the perfect ambiance.

-Their menu takes you back to the “roots” of things with earthy dishes like huitlacoche risotto with fish, baked sweet potatoes with vegan mayo, chile-crusted tuna steak, and mussels bathed in a savory sausage broth.
-Oh, and their dessert flan is definitely “omg” worthy!
-By far one of the best (up and coming) restaurants in Tulum.
+Tú’s menu takes you to the “roots” of traditional Mexican ingredients like huitlacoche risotto with fish, baked sweet potatoes with vegan mayo, chile-crusted tuna steak, and mussels bathed in a savory sausage broth.
+Oh, and their dessert flan is definitely “OMG” worthy!

 2. La Hoja Verde (Favorite Vegan Restaurant in Tulum)